SumanthMedavarapu/Twitter-Streaming-API/README.md

 ### What would a production-ready solution entail that a POC wouldn't?

-* There is Error logging for Prod ready solution and unit solution whereas POC wouldn't.other.
+* There is Error logging for Prod ready solution and unit solution whereas POC wouldn't.
 * If it fails in Production we can Backup, scalability, maintainability, cost etc